panpf/sketch/README.md

 ### R8 / Proguard

 1. Android, iOS, Web and other platforms do not need to configure any obfuscation rules
-2. The following obfuscation rules are required for desktop platforms:
+2. The following obfuscation rules are required for jvm platforms:
     ```proguard
     # -------------------------- Sketch Privider ---------------------------- #
     -keep class * implements com.github.panpf.sketch.util.ComponentProvider { *; }